 This report presents the PEER Committee's 1982 Annual Report to the Mississippi Legislature.
 It details accomplishments for 1982 as well as projections for 1983.
-In addition to 1982 activities, the report includes brief summaries of all PEER reports released since the Commit-
+In addition to 1982 activities, the report includes brief summaries of all PEER reports released since the Committee's creation in 1973.